mirainc/mira-kit/README.md

     - `value`: string, required.
 - `file`: A file upload.
   - `webhook`: string, optional.
 The URL endpoint of an [upload extension](#upload-extensions).
+  - `constraints`: object, optional.
+    - `content-type`: list, optional.
+A set of HTTP Content-Types that your app supports.
+Defaults to `*`.
+    - `content-length`: int, optional.
+The maximum file size, in bytes, your app supports.
+Defaults to `100000000`.
 - `link`: A clickable link.
 Takes no user value.
   - `url`: string, required.
 The URL to open when clicked.